Arvind-raj06/Health-App/README.md

 # Health-App
-A basic app created on android studio and it works with some crashes
+A basic mobile app created on android studio and it works with some crashes